samynk/VecMath/README.md

 ## Documentation

-Documentation on how to use the VecMath REPL shell can be found at: [Documentation](https://samynk.github.io/VecMath/)
+Documentation on how to use the VecMath REPL shell can be found at: [VecMath Documentation](https://samynk.github.io/VecMath/)